menus12/ML-Learn-2024/README.md

 ## Operationalization of the research objectives
 <!-- Describe the data that will be used and how the questions will be answered on the basis of this data.
 The data analysis itself is not yet described here.
 So do tell ‘Data file [X] comes from [Y] and can answer the posed questions because [Z]’, but do not yet describe the data itself -->

 The NSALAB Learn platform stores all information in a NoSQL database (MongoDB) in the form of JSON collections.
-The raw data used for this research is essentially a dump from MongoDB database instances for **production** and **development** environments.
+The raw data used for this research is a dump from MongoDB database instances for **production** and **development** environments.
 Two collections are used from each database, which are:

 - **materials** - a collection of study actual materials, such as:
-  - *lectures* - theoretical materials on certain topic
+  - *lectures* - theoretical materials on a certain topic
-  - *labs* - practical assignments on certain topic where user have mechanics to deploy a lab environment in public cloud, guidelines to accomplish lab assignment and assessment engine to automatically grade the lab
+  - *labs* - practical assignments on certain topics where the user has mechanics to deploy a lab environment in the public cloud, including guidelines to accomplish lab assignments and an assessment engine to automatically grade the lab
-  - *tests* - short quizes on certain topics
+  - *Tests* - short quizes on certain topics
-  - *courses* - collection of lectures, labs and tests grouped together
+  - *Courses* - collection of lectures, labs and tests grouped together
-  - *test-exams* - exams on certain course
+  - *Test-exams* - exams on certain courses
   - *learning paths* - collection of courses grouped together
-- **user_materials** - instances of assignment of a given material to a given user (e.g. when user opens a lecture a user material assignment created in database), with timestamps when material was assigned (opened) and submitted (finished) as well as completion scores if any.
+- **user_materials** - instances of an assignment of a given material to a given user (e.g. when user opens a lecture, a user material assignment is created in the database), with timestamps when material was assigned (opened) and submitted (finished) as well as the completion scores if any.

-*Note: The material types considered are only lectures, labs and tests as the estimated completion time of these other types is based on these calculations.*
+*Note: The material types considered are only lectures, labs and Tests as the estimated completion time of these other types is based on these calculations.*

 Therefore, the observation unit we are interested in is a user-material instance extended by metadata associated with a given material.